Skip to content

 Behavior

-• Creates an SSE endpoint at the specified path
+• Creates an SSE endpoint by appending the path segment to the original endpoint path

 • PostgreSQL RAISE statements become SSE events